Discover Sicily : Current issues

 Endemic unemployment and poverty

-A famous Sicilian proverb says: "chi n'esce rinasce" ("he who leaves succeeds").
+A famous Sicilian proverb says: " chi n'esce rinasce " ("he who leaves succeeds").
 With almost 20% unemployment, Sicily has the second highest unemployment rate in Italy, after Calabria.
-This rate is constantly increasing: it is twice as high as the national average and three times higher than Milan.
-The ancestral poverty of some Sicilians is unfortunately not a myth, nor an old memory.
-One only has to walk around the Kalsa or Capo of Palermo to discover, in old dilapidated palaces, squats or what looks like overcrowded shanty towns from another time.
-Still a quarter of Sicilian families live below the poverty line.
+This rate is rising steadily: twice as high as the national average and three times higher than Milan.
+Unfortunately, the ancestral poverty of some Sicilians is not just a myth or an old memory.
+A stroll through the Kalsa or Capo districts of Palermo is enough to discover, in old dilapidated palaces, squats or what look like overcrowded shantytowns from another era.
+A quarter of Sicilian families still live below the poverty line.

 Poorly exploited tourism